rmgrimm/quarkus-llm-router/README.md

 ```

 > [!TIP]
-> Recommended that properties below are set in the `application-local.properties` file which is get ignored.
+> Recommended that properties below are set in the `application-local.properties` file which is gitignored.
 This will prevent any accidental check-ins of secret information

 ### LLM Connection